 Is Mounjaro effective for Weight loss?

-While Mounjaro is not officially approved for weight loss, its mechanisms have been found to suppress appetite and induce a prolonged feeling of fullness.
+Mounjaro’s recent approval for weight loss is due to its mechanism in suppressing appetite and inducing a prolonged feeling of fullness.
 By reducing food intake and slowing down the stomach’s digestion process, it may contribute to weight management.
 It is most effective when combined with a healthy diet and exercise.

 Consult a doctor